JoeUgly/Ringfingers_Roster/Advanced_Usage.md

 ## Features

 #### Resumption
 This program saves its progress to a file after each video is processed.
-This allows for a resumption feature which serves three purposes:
+This allows for a Resumption feature which serves three purposes:
 1. If an error occurs, you don't need to start over from the beginning.
 2. When you add new videos and run this program again, it will skip videos which have already been processed.
-3. Merge a previous result file to create a single combined result file with the new additions.
+3. Merge the previous result file to create a single combined result file with the new additions.

-To use this resumption feature, supply an result file as an argument when you run the program.\
-This can be done one of two ways:
+To use this Resumption feature:\
-1. Place the result file in one of the directories supplied in the arguments; or
+Place the result file in the same directory as the videos you are processing.\

-2. Give the absolute path of the result file as an argument.
+Alternatively, you can explicitly give the absolute path of the result file as an argument.\
+Example:\
+`python ds3_rc.py /path/to/videos/ /path/to/ds3_rc_results.txt`

-The results filename must start with "ds3_rc_results".
+The results filename must begin with "ds3_rc_results".
+You can merge multiple result files.

 <br/><br/>